 Cover & study support supervisor

 Carla has previously volunteered as a play worker in a local community for five years, this was for an open access facility for children and young adults.
-Carla has also worked as a SEN Teaching assistant in a local primary and secondary school in a specialist SEN units.
+Carla has also worked as a SEN Teaching assistant in a local primary and secondary school in specialist SEN units.
 As a part of this role Carla gave support in educational needs in mainstream setting.

 Digital Technology Facilitator